Settings

 Activists from the Korea Federation for Environmental Movements (KFEM) stage a human sign performance at Yeouido Hangang Park, Seoul, Oct.
 26. The environmental group urges for a strong international plastic treaty.
 Courtesy of KFEM

 The agreement anticipated to emerge from this fifth round of negotiations, which will focus on creating an effective treaty addressing plastic production across its entire life cycle from production to disposal, is expected to resemble existing climate change agreements, with the possibility of including specific details aimed at addressing plastic pollution.
+Depending on the outcomes of the negotiations, the implementation strategies for each country are likely to become more clearly defined.

 An official at Korea's Ministry of Environment told The Korea Times that while the ministry cannot disclose specific details about the Korean delegation's position for INC-5, it is "actively engaging with the industry and civil society and closely collaborating with relevant government agencies, including the Ministry of Foreign Affairs and the Ministry of Trade, to develop effective strategies."